pedro-mendonca/GP-Convert-PT-AO90/readme.txt

 1. Translation table with gray root translations and green automatically converted strings, with highlighted conversion diffs
 2. Variant translation table only with green automatically converted strings, with highlighted conversion diffs
+3. Sync button to force convert the complete translation from root set to variant set

 == Changelog ==